abilinx/CalculatorService/README.md

 Please don't judge my code for its simplicity.
 You've decided every aspect in the task description and I had little room to right "meaty" code.
+## Next Steps
+- Improve the API design.
+I prefer SOAP here.
+- Use Swagger, which is a cool tool for designing and documentation and shines when you use it for API code-generation.
+- Use logging instead of printing for more control on levels and format.
+- Implement unit-tests for the calculator_library module.
+- Implement automatic API tests.
+I just tested manually.